torik42/YaLafi/README.md

 - text in heading macros as \\section\{...\} is extracted with added interpunction (suppresses false positives from LanguageTool)
 - suitable placeholders for \\ref, \\eqref, \\pageref, and \\cite
+- arguments of macros like \\footnote are appended to the main text, separated by blank lines
 - inline maths material $...$ and \\(...\\) is replaced with text from rotating collection in 'Parameters.math\_repl\_inline' in file yalafi/parameters.py,